How to help someone with dementia look after their oral health

 - Gently guide their toothbrush for them, or brush their teeth for them if they aren’t able to

-It’s really important to make sure the person is getting regular dental check-ups.
-Some dentists are specially trained in oral health care for dementia patients, and some even provide at-home visits for those with dementia, so you don’t have to travel to the dentist.
+It’s really important to make sure the individual you’re caring for is getting regular dental check-ups.
+Some dentists are specially trained in oral health care for dementia patients, and some even provide at-home visits for those with dementia so you don’t have to travel to the dentist.

 Contact your local practice and ask them how they can help care for someone with dementia.
 Finding the right dentist and developing a trusting relationship with them can make visits much easier and less stressful for a person living with dementia.